markokole/iac-aws-modules/README.md

 The home directory is *local-git* - it is advised to enter it right away.

-Terraform commands such as *init*, *plan*, *apply* and *destroy* are used once in the module directories.
+Terraform commands such as *init*, *plan*, *apply* and *destroy* can be used once in the module directories.

-Module directories available:

-- vpc (Virtual Private Cloud)
+## Modules

+### vpc

+Virtual Private Cloud

+Depending on module: None

+Output values:

+- project_name
+- vpc_id
+- subnet_private
+- subnet_public
+- availability_zone_private
+- availability_zone_public

+### sg

+Security Groups

+Depending on module:

+- VPC

+Output values:

+- security_group_id

+### ec2

+Elastic Compute Cloud

+Depending on module:

+- VPC
+- SG

+Output values:

+- private_ips

+### ecs

+Elastic Container Service

+Output values:

+- ecs_services
-- sg (Security Groups)
+- cluster_name

-- ec2 (Elastic Compute Cloud)
-- ecs (Elastic Container Service)
-- redshift (Amazon's Datawarehouse)
+### redshift

-- rds (Relational Database Service)
+Amazon's Datawarehouse

+Output values: None

+### rds

+Relational Database Service

+Output values: None

-### VPC
+## VPC and SG

-Enter directory $HOME/vpc.

-Provisioning from this folder creates a VPC with basic resources in it.
+Directories $HOME/vpc and $HOME/sg.

+These two modules provision a VPC and a security group.
+VPC id is a requirement for provisioning a security group.

 ![alt text](diagrams/aws-vpc.png "VPC infrastructure")

-### EC2
+## EC2

-Enter directory $HOME/ec2.
+Directory $HOME/ec2.

-Provisioning from this folder executes VPC module (located in vpc) and EC2 module.
-The following infrastructure is built:
+This module provisions one or more EC2 instances, requirement is VPC id and SG id.

 ![alt text](diagrams/aws-ec2.png "VPC infrastructure with EC2 instances")